Makoto Nagano: U.S. appearance

 In September 2008 Nagano made his first United States appearance at the Chibi-Pa Festival in West Palm Beach, Florida.

 Music career

 Nagano released his first album, Yujou To Tatakaino Kiseki, in 2011.

+Personal life

+Nagano has a wife named Asami Nagano, She was competed in Kunoichi's 8th Competition in First time.

+Nagano has a son named Kaiou Nagano born in 2009, Kaiou competed in Sasuke's 40th Competition in First time.

 Sasuke appearances

 This list shows all the competitions Nagano participated in, along with his contestant number, and the stage and obstacle where he was eliminated.